-- Depending on UE capability, 7 E-UTRA FDD inter-RAT carriers configured by PCell
+- Depending on UE capability, 7 E-UTRA FDD inter-RAT carriers configured by PCell, and

+- Depending on UE capability, 1 E-UTRA FDD inter-RAT carrier for RSTD measurements configured via LPP [22], and

+- Depending on UE capability, 1 E-UTRA TDD inter-RAT carrier for RSTD measurements configured via LPP [22].

 In addition to the requirements defined above, the UE shall be capable of monitoring a total of at least [13] effective carrier frequency layers comprising of any above defined combination of NR, E-UTRA FDD and E-UTRA TDD layers.

 9.1.4 Capabilities for Support of Event Triggering and Reporting Criteria